paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 #### `ApprovalVotingMessage::ApprovedAncestor`

+We record final approvals on-chain both so that we can pay the approval voters, and to map GRANDPA votes to actual finalized blocks.

 On receiving an `ApprovedAncestor(Hash, BlockNumber, response_channel)`:
   * Iterate over the ancestry of the hash all the way back to block number given, starting from the provided block hash.
   * Keep track of an `all_approved_max: Option<Hash>`.